 Press SuperCompound to activate or deactivate the SuperCompound mode.

 Acoustic Power regulates the output power of the system.
 Acoustic Power is available only in live imaging.
+Rotate the knob located under Acoustic Power:

 - clockwise to increase acoustic power output - counterclockwise to decrease acoustic power output